imballinst/imballinst.dev/src/pages/blog/my-thoughts-pursuing-higher-study.md

   - education
 ---

 This story is split into 3 parts.
-The first part is the preparation, the second part is the study itself, and the last part is the post-graduation.
+The first part is the preparation, the second part is the study itself, and the last part is the summary.

 ## Preparation